Reference for connecting databases to Sequin

 statement:

-- To determine the old values of an updated row.
-These values are used to create the
+to determine the old values of an updated row.
+These values are provided in the changes

 set to FULL